-The students, who are already proficient in German and English on starting secondary school, begin Spanish lessons in year 5 and French lessons in year 8.
+The students, who are already proficient in German and English on starting secondary school, begin Spanish lessons in year 6 (optional French) and French lessons in year 10 (optional Spanish).
 Similarly, scientific subjects are introduced successively: the students are taught nature and technology as a combined subject during the observation stage, with biology and physics added to the curriculum in year 7 and chemistry in year 8.
 The timetable also includes geography, history, politics and economics, art, music, theatre and sport.

 Outside the classroom, careers guidance is provided in various forms, such as the Future Day and internships at secondary level I, during which our students not only develop a thorough understanding of different economic and social contexts but are also able to identify and build on their initial personal preferences for their future career.
 We actively support the preparation and follow-up measures for these hands-on experiences.

 Our relatively new secondary school is constantly evolving.
-The current focus is on preparation of the sixth form, which has been state-approved and will start teaching the first students in the 2018/19 academic year, and the introduction of the AP Programme.
-The Parents’ Council is actively involved in both developments.
-In addition to these major projects, the teaching team’s day-to-day work involves continuous improvement of the quality of teaching and school life in order to offer our students a modern education adapted to social requirements and which enables them to study and work worldwide in a globalised society.
+The current focus is on further expanding the upper school of our secondary school, which was established on campus at the beginning of the 2018/19 school year.
+The Parents’ Council is actively involved in this development.It is our goal to offer our students a modern education adapted to social requirements that enables them to study and work worldwide in a globalised world.

 Head of School